Isaacng64/Project-3/DOC.md

 				Increments currentSubTick by 1, cycles back to 1 if it exceeds 4, then dispatches a 'subtick' event for the songbuilder.
 Calls selfTick() when currentSubTick reaches 1.

 			selfTick():
 				Increments metroCounter by 1, cycles back to 1 if it exceeds counterMax.
 Calls highlightBeat on the beatPatternUi component for the current beat (metroCounter - 1), then sets currentVolume to the volume retrieved for the beat in beatPatternUi via getTempList().
 Finally dispatches a 'tick' event with currentVolume as the sole detail.
+This event is handled to play metronome ticks and trigger the autoplayer.

 			bpm2ms(bpm):
 				Converts a beats per minute input into a time interval output in miliseconds.